nickolay-grechkin/nestjs-files-app/README.md

 ## Future Improvements

-- Store files uploading progress in the database instead of Redis to not overload memory
+- Store files uploading progress in the database instead of Redis to not overload memory.
-- Implemented function to cleanup jobs queue
+- Implement function to cleanup jobs queue.
-- Use p-limit to limit the number of concurrent file uploads, because with using of Promise.allSettled() if fileUrls array is large, it will exceed rate limits and overwhelm the server
+- Use p-limit library to limit the number of concurrent file uploads, because with using of Promise.allSettled() if fileUrls array is large, it will exceed rate limits and overwhelm the server.